-The centre currently cares for over 100 primates, including marmosets, tamarins, capuchins, macaques, squirrel monkeys, mona monkeys, patas monkeys and grey mouse lemurs.
-There are also other rescued animals on site including fennec foxes, grey mouse lemurs, sugar gliders, tortoises, dogs and cats.
+The team currently care for over 100 animals, including marmosets, tamarins, capuchins, macaques, squirrel monkeys, mona monkeys, and grey mouse lemurs.
+Over the years, the sanctuary has also rescued a small variety of other animals that now also live on site including fennec foxes, bush babies, sugar gliders, tortoises, dogs, cats and an owl.

-There is also ‘monkey time’ which allows you to spend time with some of the primates in their enclosures.
+There is also ‘monkey time’ once a week which allows you to spend time with some of the primates in their enclosures.

 “Volunteers are the main support for our work, without volunteer’s onsite support we wouldn’t be able to keep developing to be able to rescue more and more primates year on year.
 The work volunteers do directly enhance the lives of the primates on site and helps to create a better environment and forever home for these animals.”